wtnwin111/interview/README.md

     2) Write a program for displaying the ten most frequent words in a file such that your program should be efficient in all complexity measures.
     3) Create a fast cached storage mechanism that, given a limitation on the amount of cache memory, will ensure that only the least recently used items are discarded when the cache memory is reached when inserting a new item.
 It supports 2 functions: String get(T t) and void put(String k, T t).
     4) Remove duplicated lines in a very large block of text.
+    5) Write a multi-thread program to handle Producer-Consumer Problem.

 ##C11: String
     1) Implement an algorithm to determine if a string has all unique characters.
 What if you cannot use additional data structure.